CSUA/csua-website/README.md

 ## Maintainer Guide

-- Update the files in ./static/data
+- Go to https://www.csua.berkeley.edu:8080/admin/ to edit
+  officer/sponsor/pb/event data!
+- Only a few things left to update in `./static/data`

 ## Contribution Process